Ayesha Khan (Pakistani actress)

 Ayesha Khan (عائشہ خان; 3 January 1941 – June 2025) was a veteran Pakistani actress.
 She was known for her drama roles in PTV's Afshan, Aroosa, and Family 93.
 In later years, she worked in a number of dramas and films which include Mehndi, Safar Ba-khair, Naqab Zan, Bharosa Pyar Tera, and Bisaat e Dil.

 Early life

 Ayesha was born on 3 January 1941, and was the elder sister of actress Khalida Riyasat.
 Her father, Riyasatullah Khan, was a former superintendent of the Karachi police force in the 1960s.
 She graduated from the University of Karachi.

 Career

-Ayesha started working at Radio Pakistan, then appeared in Pakistan Television ("PTV") dramas in 1964 when PTV was a newly established national channel.
-She was popular in essaying satirical comic roles as well as serious, complex and grey-shaded roles.
+Ayesha started working at Radio Pakistan, then appeared in Pakistan Television (PTV) dramas in 1964 when PTV was a newly established national channel.
+She was popular in portraying satirical comic roles as well as serious, complex and grey-shaded roles.
 She worked with prominent actors Talat Hussain, Mansoor Qureshi, and Qazi Wajid.